siamrana2321/HUB_Question_Bank/README.md

 # HUB Question Bank – User Manual

-Welcome to the **HUB Question Bank**.
+Welcome to the **HUB Question Bank Department of CSE**.

-The question bank is now hosted on GitHub to provide a centralized, organized, and easily accessible collection of previous examination question papers for all students of Hamdard University Bangladesh.
+The question bank is now hosted on GitHub to provide a centralized, organized, and easily accessible collection of previous examination question papers for all students of Computer Science and Engineering, Hamdard University Bangladesh.

 ---